-The Polish loans for houses market
+The Polish mortgage loan market

-Based on NBP data, the banks' receivables in respect of loans for houses in Poland were PLN 480.0 billion as at December 2023 (-3.4% y/y).
-At the end of 2023, the balance of loans in PLN was PLN 404.1 billion (84.2% of the total amounts due to banks in respect of residential loans in Poland) and decreased by 2.2% y/y.
+Based on NBP data, the banks' receivables in respect of residential loans in Poland were PLN 462.6 billion as at 31 December 2022 (-9.6% y/y).
+At the end of 2022, the balance of loans in PLN was PLN 391 billion (85% of the total amounts due to banks in respect of residential loans in Poland) and decreased by 2.5% y/y.
 The increase of interest rates and tightening the rules of calculating creditworthiness by polish banks (according to FSA recommendation) resulted in a decrease in creditworthiness by more than a half in 2022, compared to the average of 2021.
-The above factors resulted in a significant decrease in sales of new loans for houses in 2022.
-However, 2023 was characterized by an increase in sales of new loans for houses.
-This was due to several factors.
-Firstly, in June 2023 amendments to Recommendation S decreased the KNF-recommended buffer applied for creditworthiness calculation, which increased the creditworthiness of housing loan borrowers.
-Secondly, the NBP interest rate lowered the price of credit.
-Thirdly, the launch of the 2% safe loan programme enhanced, even further, credit availability for the group of borrowers who satisfy the criteria to benefit from the programme.
+The above factors resulted in a significant decrease in sales of new mortgage loans in 2022.

-Initially, the Polish loans for houses market was strongly dominated by loans with a floating interest rate, but in 2021 banks started expanding their offer of loans based on a fixed interest rate.
-The increase of interest rates changed the structure of newly signed loans for houses in favour of the loans with the fixed interest rate.
-According to KNF, more than 60% of the loans granted in the first half-year of 2023 were the loans based on a periodically fixed interest rate.
+The Polish mortgage market was strongly dominated by loans with a floating interest rate, but in 2021 banks started expanding their offer of loans based on a fixed interest rate.
+The increase of interest rates changed the structure of newly signed residential loans in favour of the loans with the fixed interest rate in 2022.

-As of December 2023 about 15.8% of the outstanding loans for houses are denominated in foreign currency, this share has been decreasing significantly from 43.9% in 2015.
+About 15% of the outstanding mortgages are denominated in foreign currency, this share has been decreasing significantly from 50% in 2014.